Table of Contents

 - WorkSpaces enables maintenance windows for both AlwaysOn and AutoStop WorkSpaces by default.

-- AlwaysOn WorkSpaces has a default from 00h00 to 04h00 on Sunday morning
+- AlwaysOn WorkSpaces has a default maintenance window from 00h00 to 04h00 on Sunday morning.

 WorkSpaces Encryption

-- integrates with the AWS KMS service to allow you to specify the keys you want to use to encrypt the volumes.
+- Integrates with AWS KMS to specify the keys used to encrypt the volumes.

 WorkSpaces Architecture